404devt/DrawPoker/README.md

 ###Game Phases
 The game will alternate between two phases, a drawing phase and a guessing phase.
 ####Drawing Phase
 The game starts with a drawing phase.
-In this phase each player gets his or her own individual
+In this phase each player gets his or her own individual topic to draw.
+All players simultaneously draw during the time limit.
+All drawings are saved as image files on the server.
+####Guessing Phase
+The guessing phase has as many turns as there are players.
+In the first turn, one of the player's drawings (selected randomly) is displayed to the group.
+Each player individually votes (1) what the
 ###Scoring